scri/moving-object-detection-GMM/README.md

 # moving-object-detection-GMM
-Using GMM to detection background and foreground
+Using GMM to detect background and foreground